-Being one of the most important cities of both Turkey and the world in terms of its cultural heritage, Istanbul welcomes millions of visitors every year.
-Many of them fall in love with the city and some of them come back as permanent residents.
+Being one of the most important cities in both Turkey and the world in terms of its cultural heritage, Istanbul welcomes millions of visitors every year.
+Many of them fall in love with the city, and some of them come back as permanent residents.

-In this guide, we will talk about what living in Istanbul as an expat is like and what you should expect if you decide to move to Turkey’s capital.
+In this guide, we will talk about living in Istanbul as an expat and what you should expect if you decide to move to Turkey’s capital.

 Is Istanbul a good place to live?

-Istanbul is a great place to live if you are seeking cultural diversity, historical richness, and a vast sea.
+Istanbul is a great place to live if you seek cultural diversity, historical richness, and a vast sea.

 Istanbul never fails to charm.
 Quite a few expats and foreign retirees living in Istanbul at present will tell you that they have made the decision to stay after visiting this magical city as tourists.

 Compared to other South European capitals, Istanbul is not a super expensive place to live.

 You can live quite well in Istanbul on 2000€ (20,000 TL) a month if you are a moderate person.

 However, there are no upper limits when it comes to spending your money in Istanbul.
 If you are after a lavish lifestyle, even a 10,000€/100,000TL monthly income might not be enough.

 Istanbul offers lots of opportunities to shape your lifestyle and spend your money.